Are you one of the many young Papua New Guineans who has always dreamed of having his or her own radio show?

 Podcasting was developed in 2004 by former MTV video jockey Adam Curry and software developer Dave Winer.

-Curry wrote a program, called iPodder, that enabled him to automatically download Internet radio broadcasts to his iPod.
+Curry wrote a program, called iPodder, which enabled him to automatically download Internet radio broadcasts to his iPod.

 Several developers improved upon his idea, and Podcasting was officially born.